snarrenberg/westerparse/docs/start.rst

-The annotations indicate the syntactic function of each note by referring to the rule of construction that generates the particular note under this particular interpretation of the line.
+The annotations indicate the syntactic function of each note by referring to the rule of construction that generates that particular note under this particular interpretation of the line.
 (The rule labels are provided in :doc:`The Westergaard Rules <speciesrules>`.)
-The slurs bind notes together into syntactic units such as passing and neighboring motions.
+The slurs bind notes together into syntactic units, such as passing and neighboring motions.
 Notes shown in blue belong to the basic structure of the line.